-Investors received a hypothetical $100,000 to perform online investing in real-time stocks, bonds and mutual funds.
+The students formed 196 teams of stock market investors and received a hypothetical $100,000 to perform online investing in real-time stocks, bonds and mutual funds.
 The program’s carefully integrated curriculum lets students experience the financial markets in the classroom as they learn about business, math, economics, personal finance and the importance of saving and investing for the long term.
-Student teams competed for prizes in three competitive divisions.